 All Master of Public Administration degree candidates must successfully complete a written comprehensive examination.
 The responsibility for initiating the process rests with the student in consultation with his/her advisory committee.
 This exam is normally taken late in the student’s final semester.

 Meeting with the MPA Faculty: At about the mid-point in the semester, students taking the exam will meet with the entire MPA faculty to discuss the process and the expectations.
 To ensure that the committee and the candidate are on the same page at the completion of this meeting the candidate should communicate his/her understanding of the issues addressed at the meeting in written form to the director of graduate studies.

-Review Questions and Exam Questions: The questions appearing on the actual exams will be taken directly from these review questions.
+- Review Questions and Exam Questions: The questions appearing on the actual exams will be taken directly from these review questions.

-- Research Methods: The question in this section will deal with material covered in either Research Methods [POLSC 700] or Policy Analysis and Evaluation [POLSC 710]
+- Research Methods: The questions in this section will deal with material covered in Research Methods [POLSC 700].

-- Public Personnel Management: The question in this section will deal with material covered in Public Personnel Administration [POLSC 708]
+- Policy Analysis: The question in this section will deal with material covered in Policy Analysis and Evaluation [POLSC 710].

 A blind evaluation of the comprehensive exam will be conducted by the entire MPA faculty.
 Each question will be graded as “fail”, “pass” or “pass with distinction”.
 If a student fails one question, an immediate retake of the question area failed is allowed.
 This retake can involve either another take home exercise or an oral examination.
-If the student fails more than one question on either exam the student fails the entire exam, must retake the exam, and the Graduate School’s rules for retakes come into play.
-Specifically, only one retake is allowed.
+If the student fails more than one question, the student fails the entire exam, must retake the exam, and the Graduate School’s rules for retakes come into play.
+Specifically, the Graduate School allows only one retake.
 The student must wait at least two months but no more than fifteen months to take the retake.
 According to the rules established by the Graduate School, a third examination is not permitted.